hwborchers/ctv-optimization/README.md

     problems.
--   Package [kofnGA](https://cran.r-project.org/web/packages/kofnGA/index.html) uses a genetic algorithm to choose a subset of a fixed size k from the integers 1:n, such that a user- supplied objective function is minimized at that subset.
+-   Package [kofnGA](https://cran.r-project.org/web/packages/kofnGA/index.html) uses a genetic algorithm to choose a subset of a fixed size k from the integers 1:n, such that a user-supplied objective function is minimized at that subset.
 -   [copulaedas](https://cran.r-project.org/web/packages/copulaedas/index.html) provides a platform where
     'estimation of distribution algorithms' (EDA) based on copulas can be implemented and studied; the package offers various EDAs, and newly developed EDAs can be integrated by extending an S4 class.
--   [tabuSearch](https://cran.r-project.org/web/packages/tabuSearch/index.html) implements a tabu search algorithm for optimizing binary strings, maximizing a user defined target function, and returns the best (i.e. maximizing) binary configuration found.
+-   [tabuSearch](https://cran.r-project.org/web/packages/tabuSearch/index.html) implements a tabu search algorithm for optimizing binary strings, maximizing a user-defined target function, and returns the best (i.e. maximizing) binary configuration found.
 -   Besides functionality for solving general isotone regression